besartakurtaj/Grupi8_PVDH_Faza1/README.md

 5. Engineer new behavioral and psychological indicators.
 6. Reduce redundancy via correlation-based feature selection.
 7. Export a clean, ready-to-analyze dataset.
+8. Detect and remove statistical outliers using IQR and Z-Score methods.
+9. Perform exploratory data analysis to uncover trends and correlations.

 ---